georger420/githubtraining/HUMPLO-ATARI-XY4150/readme.md

 ### HUMPLO

 There were many graphic application for 8 bit ATARI XL/XE, producing bitmap pictures.
 But most probably there was the only one or at least one from very few was creating vector graphics.
 It was **Humble Desing**.
 It' description - in Czech - is here <http://www.atari8.cz/calp/data/pha_hud/index.php?c=3> .
-Certain program can be downloaded from these site <http://www.atari.turiecfoto.sk/soft/humble-design-v1.31.zip>. **Humble Design** could plot only on plotters "ALGIGRAF" and "MINIGRAF".
+Certain program can be downloaded from this site <http://www.atari.turiecfoto.sk/soft/humble-design-v1.31.zip>. **Humble Design** could plot only on plotters "ALGIGRAF" and "MINIGRAF".

 ![HUMBLE DESIGN](HumbleDesign.png)